cpaulWP/DeviceDocumentation/content/dash-manual-pdf.md

     - Windows will notify you that it is installing the driver software.
 This process may take a minute or two.
 Wait for it to finish and you will see the instrument connect in the software.

 ## 2. Software Interface
 The instrument should be connected to the computer through the USB and powered using the supplied power adapter.
 The software is launched using the Dash shortcut in the Programs or All Apps menus.
-At first startup, the user should expect to see an interface like the following.
+At first startup, the user should expect to see an interface like the following:

 ![Main Interface](images/gui_small.png)
 ![Controls Highlight 1](images/gui_1.png)